 Two CARIS projects were submitted, one for each Subarea.
-Illustration No. 2 shows the general directory structure for one subarea.
-Background data includes Local Notice to Mariners, nautical charts, survey bounds and a survey line file.
-In addition to the 1-m BASE surface of the entire survey and the 0.5 m BASE surface of the investigations, the separate BASE surfaces of the mainscheme lines and crosslines and the difference surface between them was also retained.
+Illustration No. 2 shows the directory structure for one project.
+Background data includes S-57 files of AWOIS areas, Local Notice to Mariners, nautical charts, survey bounds and a survey line file.
+In addition to the 1-m BASE surface of the entire survey and the 0.5 m BASE surface of the investigations, the separate BASE surfaces of the mainscheme lines and crosslines and were also retained.
 The Notebook folder contains a .hob and S-57 file of all contacts picked from side scan sonar data (refer to section B.2.4 for more information).

-Illustration No. 3 shows the general directory structure of the submitted CARIS Notebook project.
+Illustration No. 3 shows the submitted CARIS Notebook directory structure.
 Background data is nearly identical to that of the CARIS projects, although the nautical chart is in a separate folder.
-One Final Feature File was created that contains all obstructions, oil and gas infrastructures.
-This was submitted as a CARIS .hob file and is located within the Edit Layers folder.
+One Final Feature File was created that contains all obstructions, oil and gas infrastructure, and bottom samples.
+This was submitted as a CARIS .hob file and is located within the Edit\Layers folder.
 The Multimedia folder contains all images associated with the Final Feature File.